 With a properly automated system, bank reconciliation can go from a multi-hour monthly headache to a quick, routine check.
 This gives you back precious time to focus on patient care and clinic growth, not chasing down mismatched numbers.

-For example, when your accountant logs into Xero, they'll see a clean feed of transactions from Stripe ready to be matched against the invoices synced from Medesk.
+For example, when your accountant logs into Xero, they will see a clean feed of transactions from Stripe ready to be matched against the invoices synced from Medesk.
 This seamless flow of information ensures everyone is working from the same set of accurate data.
 You can learn more about how Medesk supports your practice's finances in our guide to billing and financial reporting.

 How to Handle Refunds and Payment Disputes Professionally